All-on-4 Dental Implants Explained: How the Full Arch Procedure Works

 Frequently Asked Questions

-Q1: How long does the All-on-4 procedure take from start to finish?
+Q1: How long will the All-on-4 process be from start to finish?

-A2: Not everyone.
-Good general health, healthy gums, and sufficient bone (or acceptable alternatives) are needed.
-A clinician can evaluate your specific case.
+Not everyone.
+Healthy general health, good gums, and adequate bone (or alternative options that are acceptable) are essential.
+An expert can assess your particular case.

-Q3: Will the implants feel like natural teeth?
+Q3: Will the implant appear like natural teeth?

-Q4: How much maintenance do All-on-4 implants need?
+Q4: How much care Do All-on-4 implants require?

 Comments